kcaisley/frida/docs/usage.md

 ### Hardware ADC scans

 The hardware scan is a direct Basil workflow rather than a `flow` subcommand.
-Configure the scan constants at the top of `flow/scans/scan_adc.py`, then run:
+Define the desired flat sweep in `flow/scans/params.py::build_variants()`, then
+run:

 ```bash
 uv run python -m flow.scans.scan_adc
 ```

-The script configures the chip, loads the raw 64-bit serializer pattern, captures and decodes 17-bit FastRX data, and writes CSV files and plots under `build/`.
+The script configures the supplies, input stimulus, chip, clocks, sequencer, and FastRX for each complete parameter variant.
+It writes one typed acquisition CSV per variant plus a run manifest under a fresh timestamped `build/scan_adc/` directory.
+Analysis and plotting are separate from raw data acquisition.

 # Installation